Notargets/DGKernel/documentation/DGKernel/0 - Introduction/intro.md

 // - HIP: Thread blocks and threads
 ```

-DGKernel focuses on structuring computations to work well with OCCA's model, while OCCA handles all hardware-specific translation.
+DGKernel focuses on structuring computations to work well with OCCA’s model, while OCCA handles all hardware-specific translation.

 ## Design Philosophy